 How we do it now…

-In 2016 the standard, preferred method of sending a CD master is to provide a ‘DDPi image’ (Disc Description Protocol image).
+The standard, preferred method of sending a CD master is to provide a ‘DDPi image’ (Disc Description Protocol image).
+Invented by Doug Carson and DCA.
 This format is designed to carry the content of optical discs which include CD.
 The DDP is a set of files and must contain five parts.

 Audio image (.DAT file)